dncoyote/interview-guides/Notes/SpringBoot.md

 ## Spring Boot Security
 - Spring Boot Security is a powerful module provided by the Spring framework that enables developers to easily add security features to their Spring Boot applications

+- Authentication: Spring Security supports various methods of authentication, such as username/password, token-based, OAuth, and more.
+It allows you to integrate with different identity providers, databases, LDAP, or custom authentication mechanisms.
+- Authorization: Spring Security enables you to control access to resources in your application.
+You can define fine-grained access rules, roles, and permissions using annotations or configuration.
+- User Details Service: It allows you to customize how user information is loaded, including user details, authorities, and password handling.
+- Session Management: Spring Security provides session management capabilities, allowing you to manage user sessions, including session fixation protection and concurrent session control.
+- CSRF (Cross-Site Request Forgery) Protection: It helps protect your application from CSRF attacks by generating and validating CSRF tokens for each request.
+- Password Storage: Spring Security provides utilities for secure password storage using hashing algorithms, salting, and password encoding.
+- Security Filters: The framework includes a series of filters that handle security tasks such as authentication, authorization, CSRF protection, and more.
+These filters can be customized or extended as needed.
+- Custom Authentication Providers: You can implement custom authentication providers for integrating with external systems or implementing specific authentication mechanisms.
+- Integration with Other Frameworks: Spring Security seamlessly integrates with other Spring projects, such as Spring Boot, Spring Data, and Spring Web.
+- Common Vulnerability Protection: It provides out-of-the-box protection against common web security vulnerabilities, such as SQL injection, cross-site scripting (XSS), and clickjacking.
+- OAuth 2.0 Support: Spring Security simplifies the implementation of OAuth 2.0 for securing RESTful APIs and allowing third-party applications to access your resources securely.
+- Single Sign-On (SSO): It supports single sign-on solutions, making it possible for users to authenticate once and access multiple, integrated applications.

 ### AuthenticationController.java:
 - This is a REST controller responsible for handling registration and authentication requests.